-We imagine ourselves watching an expert, who applies swap, multiply and combination rules to a system of equations, in order to find the solution.
-At each application of swap, combo or mult, the system of equations is re-written onto a new piece of paper.
+Imagine making a video of a linear algebra expert, who applies swap, multiply and combination rules to a system of equations, in order to find the solution.

-The content of each completed paper is photographed, to produce a frame in a sequence of camera snapshots.
+At each application of one of the toolkit operations swap, combo or mult, the system of equations is re-written by the expert.
+The video captures each new system in its own video frame.
 The first frame is the original system and the last frame gives the solution to the system of equations.